valueflows/valuenetwork/docs/install_ocp_debian_apache_ssl.rst

-This is a howto for installing NRO in a debian/ubuntu system.
+This is a howto for installing NRP in a debian/ubuntu system.

 - Install dependencies in the system: ::